d4wae89d498/philosophersv2/README.md

 **TODO**

+for normal :
+- [x] finish when last eat is done (ok for bonus?)
+- [x] sometimes program dont exit after death

 for bonus :
+- [ ] finish on first death
-1 thread that watch each philosophers
+- [x] 1 thread that watch each philosophers
-1 semaphore for global dead check maybe 1 semaphore for console
+- [x] 1 semaphore per philo for dead check
+- [x] maybe 1 semaphore for console